rhyslwells/Data-Archive/content/standardised/Boosting.md

 ---
+aliases: []
+category:
+date modified: 27-07-2025
-tags:
+tags: [model_architecture, model_explainability]
-  - model_architecture
-  - model_explainability
 ---
 Boosting is a type of [[Model Ensemble]] in machine learning that focuses on improving the accuracy of predictions by building a ==sequence of models==.
 Each subsequent model focuses on correcting the errors made by the previous ones.

 It combines [[Weak Learners]] (models that are slightly better than random guessing) to create a strong learner.